Printed corrugated egg cartons compared with neutral molded fiber cartons and material swatches

 Weight and material efficiency

 Molded fiber cartons are heavier per unit than corrugated equivalents.
 The thick-wall construction uses more material to achieve adequate structural performance.
-This adds freight cost, increases pallet weight, and reduces the number of cartons per pallet.
+This can add freight cost, increase pallet weight, and reduce pallet density.

 Corrugated cardboard achieves equal or better structural performance with less material through engineered geometry rather than material mass.
 The result is a lighter carton that is less expensive to ship and allows higher pallet density.